mi-erasmusmc/TreatmentPatterns/README.md

 ## Features

 - Extracts the necessary data from a database in OMOP CDM format or directly imports the cohorts from a csv file.
-- Performs baseline characterization of the study population of interest (based on [CohortDiganostics](https://github.com/ohdsi/cohortdiagnostics), only for databases in OMOP CDM format).
+- Performs baseline characterization of the study population of interest (based on [CohortDiagnostics](https://github.com/ohdsi/cohortdiagnostics), only for databases in OMOP CDM format).
 - Treatment pathways are constructed consisting of specified events of interest (e.g. prescriptions of drugs, therapies, other treatments) for specified target cohorts (study populations of interest).
 - Aggregate output statistics are generated to describe the treatment sequence observed in the study population of interest including sunburst plots, Sankey diagrams, percentage(s) of patients treated (with a certain treatment), and average duration of event cohorts.
+- The results can be explored in an interactive Shiny application.

 ## Screenshots